Nathaniel-Slyte/TripletFace/README.md

 The proposed architecture is pretty simple and does not implement state of the art performances.
-The chosen architecture is a fine tuning example of the resnet18 CNN model.
-The model includes the freezed CNN part of resnet, and its FC part has been replaced to be trained to output latent variables for the facial image input.
+The chosen architecture is a fine tuning example of the inception_V3 CNN model.
+The model includes the freezed CNN part of inception, and its FC part has been replaced to be trained to output latent variables for the facial image input.

+The choice of Inception_V3 was made after comparaison of all CNN models availables in the library torchvision.
+This model is currently the one with the best result.

 The dataset needs to be formatted in the following form:
 ```